smmckay/quex-mirror/doc/source/01-basic-concepts/minimalist-example.rst

 directly, input from command line and sockets, and the combination of multiple lexical analyzers.
 In each subdirectory of the ``demo``-s there is a Makefile, so ``make`` will produce the application to play with.
 Eventually, playing is one of the best ways to familiarize oneself with these features.

+Copying the content of ``00-Minimalist`` subdirectory to some testing place provides also a good starting point for trying things quickly in isolation.
+The directory contains a Makefile, so typing ``make`` delivers for anything specified in `tiny.qx' a working lexical analyzer application `lexer`.

 .. rubric:: Footnotes